fabstu/example-turborepo-webextension-nextjs/README.md

 - Uses turborepo for multi-package.
 - Builds `background.ts` to background.js using webpack, placing it in apps/bookify-ui/public/scripts.
 This Makes background.js be copied into the out folder when NextJS builds as well.
+- NextJS build settings are based on a [tutorial](https://thedatalife.com/building-a-nextjs-chrome-firefox-extension) by Niccolo Lampa.